MiSTer-devel/Amstrad_MiSTer/README.md

 CDT playback respects the tape motor ON/OFF state.

+For loading a tape you need to type these commands

+|TAPE + Enter (switch on tape mode)
+RUN" + Enter for loading a .CDT file after selected it from OSD menù

 ## RAM
 CPC664 model has only 64KB RAM - use this model for programs not compatible with 128KB RAM.